A plot where a character is inspired to go vegetarian, but finds themself back to their original omnivorous diet again by the end of the episode.

 Bart: From now on, I'm only eating food that I know had a soul.

-- Subverted in Avatar: The Last Airbender.
-At one point Sokka gets stuck in a hole chasing a baby moose-lion cub.
+- In the Avatar: The Last Airbender episode "Bitter Work," Sokka gets stuck in a hole chasing a baby saber-tooth moose-lion cub.
 He pleads with the universe, promising to never eat meat or be sarcastic ever again if it will just let him out.
 Of course, once his friends rescue him, he immediately decides to do no such thing.

-- Bobby from King of the Hill once temporarily became vegetarian in order to impress a girl, who was not interested in him in that way.
+- King of the Hill: In "And They Call It Bobby Love, Bobby temporarily became vegetarian in order to impress a girl, who was not interested in him in that way.
 He later runs into her at a steakhouse after they broke up and participated in a steak-eating contest (and won) just to spite her.

 - "Meatless Monday" is a variation in which a usually omnivorous person goes without meat every Monday (though it doesn't have to be specifically on a Monday) to cut down on their meat consumption.

-- According to this study 84% of vegans and vegetarians eventually return to eating meat (at least on a semi-regular basis) making this trope Truth in Television more often than not.
+- According to this study 84% of vegans and vegetarians eventually return to eating animal products (at least on a semi-regular basis) making this trope Truth in Television more often than not.